liyunze-coding/coworking-website/src/pages/widgets.md

 ---

-## General Purpose
+## Other

-For alerts, chat, and other widgets/overlays, it is recommended to use <a href="https://streamelements.com/overlays" target="_blank" class="underline hover:text-blue-400">StreamElements</a>!

-Alternatively, you can also use Twitch Alerts that can be found in your <a href="https://dashboard.twitch.tv/" target="_blank" class="underline hover:text-blue-400">Twitch Dashboard</a>!
+You can use Twitch Alerts that can be found in your <a href="https://dashboard.twitch.tv/" target="_blank" class="underline hover:text-blue-400">Twitch Dashboard</a>!

-#### Resources to get started with StreamElements:

--   <a href="https://support.streamelements.com/en/articles/31-quick-start-guide" target="_blank" class="font-bold underline hover:text-blue-400">Quick-Start Guide</a>
--   <a href="https://www.youtube.com/watch?v=YctwM_51i44" target="_blank" class="font-bold underline hover:text-blue-400">10min setup guide by Hammer Dance</a>
--   <a href="https://streamersquare.com/getting-started-with-streamelements/" target="_blank" class="hyperlink font-bold underline hover:text-blue-400">Getting started with StreamElements</a>

----

-## Custom widget

 Want to make your own widget?
 Check out <a href="https://github.com/instafluff/comfyjs" target="_blank" class="underline">Comfy.JS</a> made by Instafluff!